 - Feasibility for different operational units and employee classifications.
 Self-selection or consecutive assignments may not be realistic for some units—like public health and safety—that must maintain consistent staffing levels to ensure ongoing safety and basic operations.

 - Coordination requirements.
 Allowing staff to self-select days would require unit leaders to coordinate within and across teams to ensure daily operational needs are still met.
 Designating institution-wide days may reduce the coordination burden on unit leaders since daily operations will cease during the furlough.

 - Service coverage.
 Intermittent assignments could allow the institution to continue providing most if not all daily services, thereby avoiding extended service outages.

 - Potential energy savings.
-Closing campus on designated institution-wide days could help save energy, although this may be irrelevant in the short-term due to stay-at-home orders and campus closures.
+Closing campus on designated institution-wide days could help save energy, although this may be less relevant in the short-term for institutions that have scaled back on-campus operations.

 Amid COVID-19, several institutions are striking a balance between employee preferences and institutional needs by giving employees scheduling flexibility within certain parameters.
-At Boise State University, employees can self-select furlough days (intermittent or consecutive) if they submit a form prior to May 1, 2020.
-Otherwise, days will be selected for them.
+Boise State University allowed employees to self-select furlough days (intermittent or consecutive) if they submitted a form prior to May 1, 2020.
+Otherwise, days were selected for them.
 Supervisors at the University of Arizona are encouraged to give employees flexibility in scheduling days (intermittent or consecutive).
 However, they are also expected to take cost savings into consideration, and individual units can opt to schedule designated days.
-In contrast, the University of Tulsa is furloughing 595 staff for a continuous two-week period before June 30, 2020.
-These furloughs will be divided into four windows of time, with supervisors coordinating among their teams to schedule furloughs in a way that “best accommodates individual needs yet preserves university operations.”
+In contrast, the University of Tulsa furloughed 595 staff for a continuous two-week period before June 30, 2020.
+These furloughs were divided into four windows of time, with supervisors coordinating among their teams to schedule furloughs in a way that “best accommodates individual needs yet preserves university operations.”

 5 tips for communicating new cost containment policies to campus